openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Response

-RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID], section 15.5.2., with every Authentication Request as a basis for replay detection.
+RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID], Section 15.5.2., with every Authentication Request as a basis for replay detection.
 See (#preventing-replay).

 A `vp_token` MUST be provided in the same response as the `id_token` of the respective OpenID Connect transaction.
 Depending on the response/grant type, this can be either the authentication response or the token response.